jart/lobstermacs/MANUAL.markdown

 * `F1`: Search Google
 * `F2`: Open man page
 * `F3`: Re-open current buffer with sudo permissions (or `M-x sudo-edit`)
+* `F4`: Toggle directory browser tray on side using sr-speedbar.
+  Supports revision control and stuff.
 * `F9` or `C-x m`: Open up a shell or command prompt (or switch to active one.  `C-x M` creates additional shells.
 * `F10`: Compile project